Safer walking, wheeling and cycling between Cambridge and the western villages of Comberton, Hardwick, Coton.

 Coton village

-Excavation, kerbing and tarmacking has been completed outside The Plough Public house.
-At the High Street junction, work is underway to prepare for the new formalised give way junction.
-Additional signage has been placed at the village entrance to remind visitors that businesses remain open as usual.
+Excavation, kerbing and tarmac surfacing has been completed outside The Plough public house and Whitwell Way.
+At the Cambridge Road junction drainage works and the installation of kerbing is underway.
+After this has been completed, the path will be resurfaced.
+Three-way temporary traffic lights are in place.
+At the High Street junction, excavation is underway in preparation for the introduction of a new formalised give way junction.
+Signage has been placed at the village entrance to show that businesses remain open as usual.

-Works in the village include: street lighting upgrades, road resurfacing, redesigned junctions, footway improvement works and raised traffic-calming features to improve safety and visibility.
+Works in the village include street lighting upgrades, carriageway resurfacing, redesigned junctions, footway improvement works and raised traffic-calming features to improve safety and visibility.
 Additional drainage and landscaping are also planned to accommodate the main works.

-Two raised tables, similar to those being installed in Barton village, will be introduced at the junction in the centre of the village (High Street/Cambridge Road) and outside Coton primary school as traffic calming measures to slow vehicle speeds.
-This will ensure parents and children will be able to cross safely at school drop-off and pickups.
+Two raised table junctions, similar to those being installed in Barton village, will be introduced at the junction in the centre of the village (High Street/Cambridge Road) and outside Coton primary school as traffic calming measures to slow vehicle speeds.
+This will ensure parents and children will be able to cross safely at school drop-off and pickups while pedestrians and cyclists can cross the junctions at other times.

 Works will take approximately 15 weeks.
 Most activity will take place during the day under temporary traffic management with access maintained as required, with some night-time closures for surfacing and road marking to minimise the impact to residents.
 Residents will receive advance notice of any road closures.